LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 switch-attention trials, the rate of listener response to foil items was examined separately for each timing slot.
-Foil response rates ranged from 1–4% for slots 1 and 2 (before the switch gap), and from 9–15% for slots 3 and 4 (after the switch gap).
-Post-hoc analysis comparing logit-transformed foil response rates in maintain- versus switch-attention trials separately for each timing slot showed no significant differences (paired _t_-tests: _p_=0.97, 0.96, 0.70, 0.49 for slots 1–4 respectively; Bonferroni-corrected significance level 0.0125).
+Foil response rates ranged from 1–4% for slots 1 and 2 (before the switch gap), and from 9–15% for slots 3 and 4 (after the switch gap), but showed no statistically reliable difference between maintain- and switch-attention trials for any of the four slots (see supplementary material for details).

 ### Reaction time